The Soldier's Details

 Wounded in action at Buona Vista on the afternoon of 15.2.1942.
 Soldier was admitted to 2/9th Field Ambulance suffering from a gunshot wound fracture to the lower right leg.
 He was transferred to hospital but died as a result of his wounds.

-Soldier was buried on 16.2.942 in the south-east comer of St Andrew‘s Cathedral grounds.
+Soldier was buried on 16.2.1942 in the south-east comer of St Andrew‘s Cathedral grounds.
 He was 25 years old.

 ‘Joe Borrow shared the fate of so many of his generation.
 Born during a war, grew up in a depression and killed in another war.
 He did not know what it was like to have a secure job, home and family of his own.
 And like so many other victims of war, his remains lie in foreign soil far from his homeland.’

 Joe Borrow and Reginald Tuffin WX8491 were mates – working as nurserymen prior to enlisting.
 As Tuffin enlisted in October 1941, he may have requested to join ‘A’ Company with Borrow.
 Tuffin died 9 February 1942 and Joe a week later on 16 February 1942.

 The Borrow family arrived from London 15 October 1929 on ‘Otranto’ from London.
 John Borrow had been a miner.
 Joseph junior was about 12 years of age.
 We do not know where the family settled, but were residing in Gosnells in 1940 – Joe was living with them.